-More details about the operation of the governance structures of the Council are provided in the Governance Statement which accompanies the Statement of Accounts.
+More details about the operation of the Council's governance structures are provided in the Annual Governance Statement which accompanies the Statement of Accounts.

 Liberty Leisure Limited

 Liberty Leisure Limited was incorporated on 1 October 2016 and is a wholly-owned company of Broxtowe Borough Council.
 The Company is overseen by a Board of Directors which consists of three Broxtowe Borough Council elected Members, two Broxtowe Borough Council officers and the Managing Director of the company.